USDA-FSEPRU/FS19C-commensal-Ecoli/02_Methods/Methods.md

   ```
 </details>

+19. (10May2021) Job cancelled because reached time limit.
+Need to create a file with all genome file names, and then search from the list which ones are present and not present in directory.

 ## WGS submission to SRA
 * Must complete Biosample entry (which will generate biosample entry in tandem)
 * [SRA Quick Start Guide](https://www.ncbi.nlm.nih.gov/sra/docs/submit/) and a more detailed [SRA Submission Guide](https://www.ncbi.nlm.nih.gov/sra/docs/submitbio/)